Monehinfeyi/D-Citadel_web.github.io/README.md

-# THIS A PERSONAL WEBSITE
+# THIS IS A PERSONAL WEBSITE

 ## You are welcome to this repository.
 This reository contains code written html, css, and javascript.